 2010 July 1 - Paul and Mary Gjerde sell their contract to Claudia Carlson & Lisa Taylor.

 2014 December 28 - Claudia Carlson & Lisa Taylor close down the store.

-2018 January - The concession has started under new merchants to bring back the Mercantile with an old flavor.
+2018 January - The concession has started under new concessionaires (Teresa Torbett) to bring back the Mercantile with an old town flavor.